hesselberthlab/lab-website-new/_pages/about.md

 [new concepts](https://elifesciences.org/articles/42262) in post-transcriptional regulation with broad implications for understanding the role of RNA damage and repair.

-A second focus is on **molecular tools that expand the capabilities of single-cell and spatial transcriptomic experiments**.
+A second focus is on **molecular tools that enhance single-cell and spatial transcriptomic experiments**.
 Our recent advances include the [measurement of enzyme activity and inhibition](https://pubmed.ncbi.nlm.nih.gov/32286626/) in single-cell assays, [tracking of ligands and associated gene expression